Mt. Brennisteinsalda, also called the Sulphur Wave, is a rainbow-colored mountain in Landmannalaugar.

 Summary of the Hiking Trails

-- Take the white trail through Graenagil Canyon
+- Take the orange trail through Graenagil Canyon

-- The trail briefly changes to yellow in the lava field before reaching the Laugavegur Trail
+- Continue throught the lava field before reaching the Laugavegur Trail

 - Turn left onto the red trail, the Laugavegur Trail

 - Turn right on the green trail to the Brennisteinsalda summit, towards Vondugil

 - Follow the white and green trail through the valley towards Landmannalaugar

 - Follow the white and red trail through the Laugahraun lava field to Landmannalaugar

 Mt.
 Blahnúkúr, also called the Blue Peak, is another great hike to do in Landmannalaugar.
 This is another short, tough hike but the views are a little better from the summit, in my opinion.